'Make sure it doesn't get released;' Star witness Michael Cohen implicates Trump in hush money case

 Cohen later admitted lying to Congress about a Moscow real estate project that he had pursued on Trump's behalf during the heat of the 2016 Republican campaign.
 He said he lied to be consistent with Trump's "political messaging."

 Defense lawyers are expected to exploit all the challenges that accompany a witness like Cohen.
-Besides painting him as untrustworthy, they're also expected to cast him as vindictive, vengeful and agenda-driven.
+Besides portraying him as untrustworthy, they're also expected to cast him as vindictive, vengeful and agenda-driven.

 Since their fallout, Cohen has emerged as a relentless and sometimes crude critic of Trump, appearing as recently as last week in a live TikTok wearing a shirt featuring a figure resembling Trump with his hands cuffed, behind bars.
 The judge on Friday urged prosecutors to tell him to refrain from making any more statements about the case or Trump.